Isn’t it true that everyone has a vacuum? It’s perhaps one of the most popular cleaning gadgets in your house.

 Shark is a well-known brand of vacuum cleaners, notably upright models.
 They are less expensive than some other major brands.

-We’d estimate that a good Shark vacuum will last you five to seven years.
-While it is younger than the average age of a vacuum, this is a trade-off for the lower price.
+I’d estimate that a good Shark vacuum will last you five to seven years.
+While it is younger than the average age of a vacuum, this is a trade-off for the loIr price.

-Regardless, we’re impressed that this firm backs the Shark APEX AZ1002 vacuum with a five-year warranty.
-Customers appear to appreciate this one’s robust and powerful build.
+Regardless, I am impressed that this firm backs the Shark APEX AZ1002 vacuum with a five-year warranty.
+Customers appear to appreciate this one’s robot and powerful build.

 When it comes to vacuums, there is only one brand that everyone recognizes: Dyson.
 This British firm provides high-quality cyclonic technology and strong motors.